Robust Identification of Differential Equations by Numerical Techniques from a Single Set of Noisy Observation: Conclusion

 \section{Conclusion}

-This paper developed two robust methods for PDE identification when noisy data are given.
+This paper developed two robust methods for PDE identification from a single set of noisy data.
 First, we proposed a Successively Denoised Differentiation (SDD) procedure to stabilize numerical differentiation, which significantly improves the accuracy in the computation of the feature matrix from noisy data.
 We then proposed two new robust PDE identification algorithms called ST and SC.
-These algorithms utilize the Subspace Pursuit (SP) greedy algorithm to efficiently select a candidate set, and then refine the results by time evolution or cross validation.
+These algorithms utilize the Subspace Pursuit (SP) greedy algorithm to select a candidate set and then refine the results by time evolution or cross-validation.
 We presented various numerical experiments to demonstrate the effectiveness of both methods.
 SC is more computationally efficient, while ST performs better for PDEs with high order derivatives.
-We also provided an error analysis of ST and SC in the context of PDE identification, which unifies many related methods in the literature.